Blendear/new-dish-form/README.md

+## Tip for understanding the code better

+Read the table of content inside "src/pages/dish-form/index.jsx" (at the top of the file) & use "Ctrl + F" to find specific chapters inside the code.
+It will help you understand the flow of the application better.

 ## Warning

 Images, which are supposed to load next to the "Submit" button, are only working on the development server.
 They dont show up on the published website.
-This is a bug that I didn't have time to fix, unfortunately.
+This is a bug that I didn't have time to fix yet, unfortunately.

 ## Node & NPM versions used during development